Types of mattresses explained

 Cons

-A mattress topper is placed on top of your mattress to provide an extra comfort layer.
-Toppers are typically 2 to 4 inches deep and are made from various materials such as wool, latex and memory foam.
+A mattress topper rests on top of the mattress, providing an extra comfort layer.
+It is usually two to four inches deep and made from materials like wool, latex, or memory foam.

 Bed bases

 There are many types and styles of bed bases, from stylish and elegant bed frames to divans with drawers and lift-up ottomans.
-Whichever style you choose, it’s important to ensure it is compatible with the mattress.
-For example, sprung mattresses work well with divans, while foam mattresses tend to perform better on slatted bases.
-The two are equally as important and need to work together.
+Whichever style you choose, ensuring it is compatible with the mattress is important.
+For example, sprung mattresses work well with divans, while foam mattresses perform better on slatted bases.
+The two are equally important and need to work together.

 Final thoughts

-Sleeping on a mattress that does not support the body correctly can lead to poor-quality sleep and restlessness.
-Each mattress type will have its advantages and disadvantages.
-Make sure you set aside plenty of time to evaluate the options and choose the mattress that best suits your needs.
+A mattress lacking proper support can cause poor sleep and restlessness.
+Each mattress type has its pros and cons.
+Take the time to assess different options and choose the mattress that best fits your needs.

 Share this article